isomerpages/moe-jurongsec/_our-links/For Canteen Vendors.md

 ##### **Interested applicants must satisfy the following requirements:**
 1. Stall holder and assistant should be a Singapore Citizen or Singapore Permanent Resident;
 2. Have some experience in operating a food stall and/or catering experience;
-3. Possess Basic Food Hygiene Certificate.
+3. Possess Basic Food Hygiene Certificate;
-4. Be healthy and fit
+4. Be healthy and fit;
-5. Be able to provide good service and quality food at reasonable price in consultation with the school
+5. Be able to provide good service and quality food at reasonable price in consultation with the school;
-6. Provide cooked food that meets the health / nutritional standards set by the Health Promotion Board and comply with the School Healthy Meal Programme
+6. Provide cooked food that meets the health / nutritional standards set by the Health Promotion Board and comply with the School Healthy Meal Programme;
 7. Able to maintain a high standard of food and personal hygiene.
 <hr>

 ### **Application Procedure**

 ##### Please submit the following supporting document to the General Office by 31 May 2023:
-1) Application form (Application form can be obtained from the General Office of Jurong Secondary School or downloaded from MOE website)
+1) Application form (Application form can be obtained from the General Office of Jurong Secondary School or downloaded from MOE website);
 2) One photocopy of NRIC (front and back);
 3) Proposed daily menu and price-list; and
 4) Photocopy of relevant certificates such as Basic Food Hygiene Course and previous NEA license if any.